navdeepbhanderi/student-attandance-admin-panle-php/README.md

-# Wi-Fi Based Online Attendance Management System
+# Wi-Fi Based Online Attendance Management System - Admin Panel
 ## Introduction
 ### This project is an Online Attendance Management System designed to streamline attendance tracking for educational institutions.
 It includes an admin panel, student login, and faculty login functionalities.
 The system leverages Wi-Fi technology for enhanced accuracy and efficiency in attendance tracking.